-In 2020, the median rent cost for a one-bedroom in Bartow was \$946, a 6.05 percent increase over the previous year.
+In 2020, the median rent cost for an apartment in Gwinnett was \$1,538, a 14 percent increase over the previous year.
 Rising rents mean less of an ability to pay for other crucial areas of life.
 According to 2020 USDA data, the average adult male spends between \$193 and \$358 on groceries per month, and the average adult female spends between \$174 and \$315.
-In Bartow County, in 2020, basic utilities average \$101 per month, and internet averaged \$59.
-Added together, the monthly costs for a single person are, at the very lowest end, \$1,198, not including transportation, insurance, and other costs of living.
+In Gwinnett County, in 2020, basic utilities average \$101 per month, and internet averaged \$89.
 As the family size grows, costs increase, and households are increasingly burdened.
 None of the above reflects the impact of COVID-19 on housing stock, income, and increased cost of living, meaning the situation is likely worse than before.